 - Use a consistent design.
 A consistent design makes a website easier to navigate and understand.
 Format text styles and slide masters to look the way you want, then reuse them throughout your course.

 - Eliminate distractions.
 Busy designs can cause people with cognitive disabilities to miss important information.
-You'll want to avoid clutter, keep animated objects to a minimum, and use white space to improve legibility and readability.
+You'll want to avoid clutter, keep animated objects to a minimum, enable the player full-screen toggle, and use white space to improve legibility and readability.

 - Use plain language.
 Straightforward and clear language appropriate for your content helps your audience read and understand the information.